 - Keep flammable or combustible materials, such a fuel, well away from buildings and equipment.

-- Hot exhaust systems can start grass fire, clean the grass from your vehicle and do not stop in grass that can touch your exhaust system.
+- Hot exhaust systems can start a grass fire, clean the grass from your vehicle and do not stop in the grass that can touch your exhaust system.

 - You are responsible if you are lighting an outdoor fire to take sufficient precautions to ensure the fire can be kept under control at all times.